 A decision as to whether parents/carers should be informed at this stage will be made on an individual basis.

-All incidents that take place will be monitored by staff.
+All incidents that take place will be monitored by staff and recorded.

 For more serious or repeated misbehaviour, the Head teacher / Deputy Head Teacher / SENCO may become involved, along with the class teacher.
 The parents/carers will be informed.